Do kids get a “different” education at Madrona than at other schools in Edmonds?

 How do I volunteer?

-Everyone who comes in contact with children must complete a registration packet and a Washington State Patrol questionnaire.
+Everyone who comes in contact with children must complete the online volunteer application through the Edmonds School District here.
 Once this has been done, volunteers talk to the volunteer coordinators in their children’s classrooms or on a school-wide level.
 In most cases, volunteers are given the opportunity to volunteer on a scheduled or as-needed basis.

 What is MKF?